stylemistake/runner/README.md

 ## 4. Example

-This is a real world script that automates the initial setup of some Laravel project.
-It uses demonstrates every feature this task runner has.
+This is a real world script that automates the initial setup of a Laravel project.

 ```bash
 #!/bin/bash